dotnet/AspNetCore.Docs/aspnetcore/tutorials/grpc/grpc-start.md

 ---

-## Run and test the service
+### Test the service

 # [Visual Studio](#tab/visual-studio)

 * Ensure the **GrpcGreeter.Server** is set as the Startup Project and press Ctrl+F5 to run the gRPC service without the debugger.

   Visual Studio runs the service in a command prompt.
-The logs shows that the service started listening on `http://localhost:50051`.
+The logs show that the service started listening on `http://localhost:50051`.

   ![new ASP.NET Core Web Application](grpc-start/_static/server_start.png)

 * Once the service is running, set the **GrpcGreeter.Client** is set as the Startup Project and press Ctrl+F5 to run the client without the debugger.

   The client sends a greeting to the service with a message containing its name "GreeterClient".
-The service will send a message "Hello GreeterClient" as a response which is printed in the command prompt.
+The service will send a message "Hello GreeterClient" as a response that is displayed in the command prompt.

   ![new ASP.NET Core Web Application](grpc-start/_static/client.png)